ampproject/amphtml/spec/amp-framework-hosting.md

 Build an AMP release with

 ```
-gulp dist
+amp dist
 ```

 The built framework can be found in directory `dist`.
 The version assigned to the build is in `dist/version.txt` and a listing of all files included in build is in `dist/files.txt`.
 The framework is ready to be moved to and served from your host.

-If you have advanced hosting capabilities or would like to manually assign a version, `gulp dist` accepts these flags (among others):
+If you have advanced hosting capabilities or would like to manually assign a version, `amp dist` accepts these flags (among others):

 -   `--config`: Indicate the release type, production (`prod`) or canary (`canary`).
 Defaults to `prod`.
 -   `--version_override`: Assign a version to the distribution.
 The version must consist of 13-digits.
 Defaults to the latest git commit time of the active branch.